La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 1.1- Traction Control System (TCS)

-The Traction Control System (TCS) of the Ford Transit is a safety system that prevents loss of control during acceleration by limiting the power transmitted to the rear wheels when slipping is detected.
+The Traction Control System (TCS) of the Ford Transit is a safety system that prevents loss of control during acceleration by limiting power to the rear wheels when slipping is detected.
 In short, it prevents uncontrolled skidding.
-However, its role is not to improve traction, but to protect you.
+However, its role is not to improve traction but to protect you.

 When to temporarily disable the TCS to increase traction: